 My name is Aim.
 I'm a web developer living in Portland, Oregon.
-This is a portfolio of some of the cool things I've made on my journey, from my humble beginnings as a 12-year old, coding custom MySpace profiles to my current career as a multi-industry tech developer and designer.
+This is a portfolio of some of the impressive projects I've developed on my journey, from my humble beginnings as a 12-year old, coding custom MySpace profiles to my current career as a multi-discipline tech developer and designer.

 ...and what I learned from them.

 An anchor link navigation bar complete with JQuery smooth scrolling to the different sections of the single page design.
 A fresh and unique design with an appealing use of negative space.
 A responsive image carousel/slider displaying several app screenshots.
 A clean and concise footer section with contact and social media links.
 You can view the full design here.

 My C.E.O. wanted to use WordPress so that non-tech savvy members of the team and advertising partners could create and modify content.
 He was using a template from ThemeForest.
 I was able to convince him to allow me to launch a project to make a custom WordPress template so we could meet his requirements while also having an original and completely extendible in-house design.